Simiran987/AZ-900/README.md

 ### Azure VMware Solution
 A. What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
 Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.

+### Consumption based model
+This consumption-based model has many benefits, including:

+No upfront costs.
+No need to purchase and manage costly infrastructure that users might not use to its fullest potential.
+The ability to pay for more resources when they're needed.
+The ability to stop paying for resources that are no longer needed.